 An extension of LingoDeer is LingoDeer+.
 Using interactive games, you learn grammar rules and unknown terms.
 Detailed answers also enhanced LingoDeer+.

 Pricing: It has a generous free plan with Katakana, Hiragana, and 1000s of common phrases.
-If you want more, try premium, which has all lessons for N5-N3 grammar and vocabulary.
+If you want more, try Premium, which has all the N5-N3 grammar and vocabulary lessons.
 It costs $14.99/Mo, $39.99/3 months, and $79.99/year.
 You can also buy a lifetime membership for $159.99.

 5. HelloTalk — A language exchange app